She Drives as I Scribble on London

 I wear my French bodice and you don’t even notice

-I understand the offside rule in football better than most men
+I understand the off-side rule in football better than many men I know

 London is a city of roundabouts

 We give way to other drivers

 The best view is from the Waterloo bridge